sankalpnigam4/review_collection/README.md

 # review_collection
-A simple app to collect review from the user.
+A simple flask app to collect review from the user.